akatie/stardog-r/README.md

 ## About

-This extension expands the standard functionality of SPARQL in [Stardog](http://www.stardog.com/)'s query engine.
+This extension expands the standard functionality of SPARQL in [Stardog](http://www.stardog.com/)'s query engine, by allowing R functions (such as test statistics) to be called directly from the SPARQL query.

 ## Build and Setup